csc7/PP4_CI_WQCS/README.md

 - A dedicated page for blog.
 - A dedicated page for the contact form.
 - A footer with contact links to the developer.
-- Use of Django templates/pages for sign-up, sign-in, sign-out and 404.
+- Use of Django templates/pages for sign-up, sign-in, sign-out.
 <br><br>
 ## [Back to Index](#index)
 <br>